3 Foolproof Ways to Motivate Your Team

 3. Highlight the Meaning Behind Everything

 Many companies have core values, goals, and vision statements, yet very few companies consistently reinforce what these things mean.
-YOU CAN’T TALK ABOUT THIS STUFF TOO MUCH.
 Highlight the backstory consistently, creatively, and repeatedly.
-Improve your work environment by talking openly with your team with your team about why you exist (purpose), how you act (values), where you’re heading (vision), the history, why you’re so passionate about helping people this way.
-Making major decisions (e.g. purchasing a building, hiring, partnerships, etc.) ONLY when they align with your company purpose, values, and vision.
+Improve your work environment by talking openly with your team with your team about why your company exists (purpose), how you act (core values), where you’re heading (vision), and the company history.
+Make decisions (e.g. purchasing a building, hiring, partnerships, etc.) that align with your company purpose, values, and vision.

 How to Convey Meaning

-• Discuss your company/family core values and show stories of employees living them out
+• Discuss your company core values and highlight when employees model these behaviors.

-• Celebrate when members live out the purpose, mission, vision, and values
+• Celebrate when members live out the purpose, mission, vision, and core values of the business.

 Below is an image that illustrates the Connection, Conflict & Meaning model.
 All 3 are crucial to motivating your team.
 Hire Decide Your Legacy to work with your team on applying this model throughout your organization.